finch3d/finch-assignment-backend/README.md

 * A user needs to be `admin` to modify add or remove members in an organization.

 NOTE:
-* Managing users and organizations is outside the scope of this task, so it's fine to use a static list.
+* Creating users and organizations is outside the scope of this task, so it's fine to use a static list.

 ## Instructions

-* Create a runnable Node.js project, possibly with a Dockerfile, with instructions on how to run.
+* Create a runnable Node.js project, possibly in Docker, with instructions on how to run.
 * Put all of it in a git repo, and provide a link.
 * Write down thoughts on:
   * important design decisions